If you know how to use Gmail templates, you can save a lot of time with your emails – even more so if you write a lot, or use emails for marketing.

 However, what about if you want to use a template and include an attachment?
 This is where things can get a little more complicated.

-Keep reading for a simple step-by-step guide to creating a template in Gmail with an attachment.
+Keep reading for a simple step-by-step guide to creating an email template in Gmail with an attachment.

-A quick overview of creating a Gmail template with attachments
+A quick overview of creating email templates in Gmail with attachments

 We’ll dive into each of these steps in-depth later on, but for now, here’s a quick look at what you need to do to create a Gmail template with an attachment: